hyungseon88/MHDprac/README.md

 ### Contents:

-- Lax_FriedrichsZeroFlux.py: This file contains a 1D MHD simulation code using the Lax-Friedrichs scheme for solving the ideal MHD equations.
-But Flux function give zeros to see that Lax-Friedrichs scheme is not generally monotone.
+- Caution on the each scheme

 ### Notes: